 Historical Context

 The study of angles and their relationships dates back to ancient civilizations.
-Egyptians and Babylonians used angles in their astronomical observations and architectural designs.
-The Greeks, particularly Euclid, formalized the study of geometry, providing a structured approach to understanding angles and their properties.
+In practice, egyptians and Babylonians used angles in their astronomical observations and architectural designs.
+Still, the Greeks, particularly Euclid, formalized the study of geometry, providing a structured approach to understanding angles and their properties.
 The concept of supplementary angles has been used in various practical applications throughout history, from surveying land to constructing buildings.

 Properties of Supplementary Angles